bigomics/plaid/README.md

 #### Warning

 PLAID is fast.
 Ludicrously fast.
-Do not drink and please fasten your seatbelts before usage.
+Please fasten your seatbelts before usage.

 ## Installation

-You can install plaid from Bioconductor:
+You can install PLAID from Bioconductor:

 ```r
 BiocManager::install("plaid")